-Tagashi’s approach isn’t as creative and free-wheeling as, say, that of the artists behind SNK vs. Capcom: Match of the Millenium’s on the Neo Geo Pocket Colour, which adds copious amounts of new melody lines and counterpoint.
-Tagashi takes a more conservative approach, sticking closely to the arcade original, but he makes many smart choices that improve the music.
+Pocket Fighter‘s approach isn’t as creative and free-wheeling as, say, SNK vs. Capcom: Match of the Millenium’s on the Neo Geo Pocket Colour, which adds copious amounts of new melody lines and counterpoint.
+Tagashi takes a more conservative approach, sticking closely to the arcade original – but he makes many smart choices that improve the music.
 Having only four sound channels to work with, Tagashi obviously can’t translate the chords that support many of the melodies on the arcade original.
 So instead, he adds arpeggios and rhythm lines that make the music feel fuller and more substantial.
-This impression is further underlined by the chiptune version’s greater grit and forcefulness compared to the original’s rather watery synths.
+This impression is enhanced by the chiptune version’s greater grit and forcefulness compared to the original’s rather watery synths.

-Such an approach benefits cues like “Toy House”, which sound relaxed and joyful, rather than glossy.
+Such an approach benefits cues like “Toy House”, which sound relaxed and joyful rather than glossy.
 “Bar” equally feels more robust, thanks to crunchier percussion and a piano-like counter melody – generating a more pressing, enthusiastic sense of cool swing.
-Throughout all this, Tagashi highlights the score’s charming, catchy melodies more consistently than the arcade soundtrack, which sometimes undermines its greatest asset with clunky arrangements.
+Throughout the soundtrack, Tagashi highlights the score’s charming, catchy melodies more consistently than the arcade soundtrack – that work sometimes undermines its greatest asset through clunky arrangements.

 On some occasions, the WonderSwan’s timbral limitations are a blessing in disguise.
 It helps this port avoid the cheesiness of “Outside Makai: Moonlight Dark Castle” and the forced mock-Gothic atmosphere of “Inside Makai: The Devil King’s Moving”.
 In their place, Tagashi – while remaining true to the original melodies – places a real sense of tension and drama.
 Listen to how “Inside Makai”’s tense A section gives way to a swooningly melodic B section – a contrast that wasn’t present before.
 Even a mediocre, cliched cue like “Chinatown: Yuan Hotel” turns into a whirring hive of activity in the composer’s capable hands.